 The score and insight is displayed as a Lightning component, as you saw above.

-How is Einstein Behaviour Score Different to Prospect Score?
+How is Einstein Behavior Score Different to Prospect Score?

-Einstein Behaviour Score takes quantifying engagement beyond the ‘classic’ Pardot Score.
+Einstein Behavior Score takes quantifying engagement beyond the ‘classic’ Pardot Score.
 Basically, Einstein is faster and more accurate than traditional rules-based lead scoring.